UoB-COMSM0166/2025-group-27/README.md

 Each gameplay element is encapsulated in its own class:

-- **Player**
-  Stores attributes (`HP`, `speed`, `weaponType`) and handles input response, movement, and upgrade selection.
-Each player instance may include references to an equipped weapon and a companion pet.
+- **Player**: Stores attributes and handles input response, movement, and upgrade selection.

-- **Enemy & Boss**
-  Subclasses of a shared `Figure` superclass.
-Bosses override behavior methods to implement unique skills and animations.
+- **Enemy & Boss**: Subclasses of a shared `Figure` superclass.
+Bosses override behavior methods.

-- **Projectile System**
+- **Projectile System**: Handles projectiles like `Bullet` and `Arrow`.
-  `Bullet`, `Arrow`, and enemy projectiles are autonomous instances updated every frame.
-Each includes collision logic and lifespan management.

-- **Pet System**
-  Pets are subclassed into attacker, healer, or defender types.
-Each uses a combination of `follow()` and `trigger()` methods to manage position and behavior independently.

-- **Weather System**
+- **Pet System**: Pets have individual behavior classes for attack, healing, and defense.
-  Implements a timed trigger using frame counters and random selection to apply a global environmental modifier every 30 seconds.
+- **Weather System**: Applies global environmental modifiers every 30 seconds.

 > By isolating behavior within self-contained classes, we ensured system robustness and reusability.

 #### Special Interaction Handlers

-To support complex game states and transitions, we implemented a lightweight **state manager**, built around a `gameState` global variable (e.g., `"start"`, `"wave"`, `"boss"`, `"selectPet"`, `"gameOver"`).

-Each visual or logical phase is associated with a rendering function (`drawStartScreen()`, `drawWave()`, etc.), which is conditionally called inside `draw()`.
+We implemented a lightweight **state manager** with a `gameState` global variable (e.g., `"start"`, `"wave"`, `"boss"`, `"selectPet"`, `"gameOver"`).
+Each phase is associated with a rendering function, called inside `draw()`.

-> This approach simplified phase transitions without relying on third-party state machines, keeping logic transparent and testable.
+> This simplified phase transitions and kept the logic transparent.

-This architecture allowed us to independently develop features while maintaining a unified flow.
-Features such as new enemies, weapon types, or pets could be added without modifying core systems, enabling safe

 ### 4.3 Key Features and Highlights

-Glitchwood's gameplay is defined by several key systems that work together to create an engaging, adaptive experience.
-Each of these systems was designed with modularity and replayability in mind.

 #### 1. Procedural Map and Obstacle Generation

 **Description**:
-Every wave spawns a new battle arena with a fresh layout of obstacles that block both movement and attacks.
+Every wave spawns a new battle arena with randomly placed obstacles.

 **Implementation**:
-Obstacles are instantiated using a stack-based generator, which ensures:
 - Random placement
-- Non-overlapping with player spawn zone
+- Non-overlapping with the player spawn zone
 - Obstacle shapes and density scale with wave number

 **Design Value**:
-This system increases replayability and forces players to continually adapt tactics.
-It also introduces soft cover dynamics, rewarding positioning and spatial awareness.
+This increases replayability and forces players to adapt their tactics.

 #### 2. Fine-Grained Collision Detection

 **Description**:
-Player, enemy, projectile, pet, and obstacle collisions are handled precisely to ensure a fair and responsive combat experience.
+Handles collisions for player, enemy, projectile, pet, and obstacles.

 **Implementation**:
-- All game objects implement `checkCollision()` methods based on distance, angle, or bounding box
+- Uses `checkCollision()` methods based on distance, angle, or bounding box
 - Projectiles deactivate on contact
-- "Air walls" are added at the edges of the canvas to prevent unintended exits
+- "Air walls" prevent unintended exits

 **Design Value**:
-By centralizing and unifying hit detection logic, we achieved consistent responses across different interaction types.
-This minimized bugs and made testing easier.
+Consistent hit detection logic reduces bugs and makes testing easier.

 #### 3. Adaptive Pet System

 **Description**:
-Pets accompany the player after boss battles, offering passive support in one of three modes: attack, heal, or defend.
+Pets provide passive support in attack, healing, or defense.

 **Implementation**:
 - Pets follow the player using `lerp()` smoothing
-- Each pet class includes cooldown management (`attackCooldown`, `shieldDuration`, etc.)
+- Each pet includes cooldown management
-- Pets detect enemies or player HP status and act accordingly
+- Pets detect enemies or player HP status

 **Design Value**:
-The pet system adds strategic depth while maintaining mechanical clarity.
-It also gave us an opportunity to explore autonomous agent design within a real-time loop.
+Adds strategic depth while maintaining clarity in gameplay.

 #### 4. Dynamic Weather Engine

 **Description**:
-Every 30 seconds, the game environment shifts to a new weather state that applies global effects to all characters.
+Every 30 seconds, the game environment shifts to a new weather state affecting all characters.

 **Implementation**:
-- Weather types (`Snow`, `Thunder`, `Sun`) are subclasses of a `Weather` base class
+- Weather types are subclasses of a `Weather` base class
-- Effects are triggered based on `frameCount` and stored in a shared modifier object
+- Effects are triggered based on `frameCount`
-- Weather updates are independent of player input or enemy state
+- Updates are independent of player input or enemy state

 **Design Value**:
-This mechanic keeps gameplay unpredictable and encourages real-time adaptation.
-Because it affects enemies and players equally, it introduces tactical windows and disruption events that shape each wave differently.
+Keeps gameplay unpredictable and encourages real-time adaptation.

 ### 4.4 Three Key Technical Challenges in Glitchwood's Development